 Time Limit to File a Construction Accident Claim in Texas

 In Texas, the statute of limitations to file a construction accident claim is generally two years from the date of the accident.
 This means you have a two-year window to initiate legal proceedings seeking compensation for injuries or damages sustained in a construction accident.
 However, it’s crucial to consult with a personal injury attorney promptly after the incident to understand any potential nuances, exceptions, or circumstances that could impact this timeline.
 Filing within this statutory limit is vital, as exceeding it may result in forfeiture of your right to pursue a claim and seek the compensation you deserve.

-How Our Dallas Construction Accident Attorneys Can Help You
+How Our Construction Accident Attorneys Can Help You

 In the event of an injury resulting from another party’s negligence, seeking the guidance of a personal injury attorney is crucial.
 Handling such situations on your own is not advisable.
-Our Dallas construction accident lawyer can provide invaluable assistance throughout the claims process by performing the following vital tasks:
+Our Dallas & Hot Springs construction accident lawyers can provide invaluable assistance throughout the claims process by performing the following vital tasks: